LittleBeasts/documentation/network/serverSetUp.md

 The project is built with a maven pom file.
 It could be that you will need to build the project before the first start up so all the needed libraries are installed.

-For the project wie used the openjdk-15 "15.0.1"
+For the project we used the openjdk-15 "15.0.1"